How to Become a Teacher in Illinois

 Complete Your Education Requirements for Teaching in Illinois

-As with all states, Illinois requires teachers to possess a minimum of a Bachelor's Degree.
-In addition, highly qualified teachers are required to complete a teacher education program from an accredited college or university.
-If you are just starting your degree program or have not yet started, you will most likely be able to complete a teacher education program along with your Bachelor's Degree.
+As with all states, Illinois requires teachers to possess a minimum of a bachelor's degree that's part of a teacher education program from an accredited college or university.
+If you are just starting your degree program or have not yet started, you will most likely be able to complete a teacher education program along with your bachelor's degree.

 Complete a Teacher Preparation Program

-Public school teachers in Illinois are required to hold teacher certification, which in 2013 were exchanged for teacher licenses in Illinois.
-This license is obtained through a teacher preparation program that has been accredited through the CAEP (Council for the Accreditation of Educator Preparation).
+Public school teachers in Illinois are required to hold teacher certification, which is earned by completing a teacher preparation program that has been accredited through the Council for the Accreditation of Educator Preparation (CAEP).

-Programs that are not blended are typically referred to as fifth-year or simply, Teacher Preparation programs (post-baccalaureate).
+However, you can also earn a license after you've completed a bachelor's degree program.
+Programs that are not blended are typically referred to as fifth-year or post-baccalaureate Teacher Preparation programs.
 These programs are designed to last only two to four semesters.

 Alternative Teacher Certification in Illinois